dupleader/the-bike-shed/exampleSite/content/en/home/about.md

 We've had a wide range of guests from a wide range of cultural and political views and causes.
 We usually talk to guests that are of interest to an Irish/Northern Irish audience.

+Previously we've talked to the following great guests:

 * [Doug Beattie MLA](https://twitter.com/BeattieDoug)
 * [Simon Hoare MP](https://twitter.com/Simon4NDorset)
 * [Claire Hanna MP](https://twitter.com/ClaireHanna)